 Battery Life

-Another important criteria for choosing TV headphones for seniors is the battery life and how rechargeable battery is charged.
+Another important criterion for choosing TV headphones for seniors is the battery life and how the rechargeable battery is charged.

 Ease of Use

 Look for headphones that have little to no buttons.
-A volume button may be all they need but they can control the volume with the remote control too.
+A volume button may be all they need, but they can also control the volume with the remote control.
 Any buttons should be well-labeled and easy to identify by touch so they can be used while the headphones are being worn.

 Sound Quality

 Finally, sound quality is an important feature to consider.
-That’s why they older person is using them, right?
+That’s why the older person is using them, right?
 To hear better!

 How TV Headphones and Earbuds Help Seniors

 These TV listening devices have a transmitter that plugs into the audio out ports of your TV.
-Then, it sends the sound through wires or wirelessly to a pair of headphones.
+Then, it sends the sound through wires or wirelessly to headphones.

 TV headphones are beneficial because you enjoy better sound because they are close to the ears.